ManimCommunity/manim/docs/source/guides/deep_dive.rst

 ``OpenGLRenderer`` object, exposed by its read-only ``renderer`` property.

-After selecting the renderer, the scene resolves the mutable configuration into one immutable render-session specification.
+After selecting the renderer, the scene resolves the mutable configuration into an immutable *render-session specification*.
 In abbreviated form, initialization continues as follows:

 ::